joshkel/lua-presentation/notes.md

 "Lua" is Portuguese for "moon."

-Reminds me most of a bit more verbose JavaScript - apparently not a coincidence, since JS and Lua took some inspiration from Scheme.
+Reminds me most of a bit more verbose JavaScript - apparently both JS and Lua took some inspiration from Scheme.

 # Why should I care?